tmakatos/qemu/docs/devel/vfio-user.rst

 The purpose for this reuse is to share as much code as feasible with the ioctl() implementation.

-Client and Server
-^^^^^^^^^^^^^^^^^
-The socket connects two processes together: a client process and a server process.
-In the context of this document, the client process is the process emulating a guest virtual machine, such as QEMU.
-The server process is a process that provides device emulation.

 Connection Initiation
 ^^^^^^^^^^^^^^^^^^^^^